LalaIAm/tarot-cline/memory-bank/progress.md

    - [ ] Deployment preparation

 ## Current Status
 Milestone 1 has been successfully implemented.
 The application now has authentication with Supabase, a responsive navigation system, a landing page, and a dashboard placeholder for authenticated users.
 All components for authentication flow have been built, including login, signup, password reset, and email confirmation.

+We have completed the detailed planning for Milestone 2, with a comprehensive implementation plan in place.
+This plan includes component specifications, technical sequence, database schema design, and AI integration options.
 The foundation for the entire application is now solid and ready for the implementation of core features in Milestone 2.

 ## Completed Setup Tasks
 - ✅ Initialized React project with Vite